Best Practices for Designing and Laser Cutting Small Parts

 Upload and Get An Instant Quote!

 Once you have walked through these steps to optimize your design for laser cutting, you’re ready to get started with SendCutSend.
-If your file fits our guidelines, go ahead and upload your parts to our instant quote tool.
+If your file fits our guidelines, go ahead and upload your parts to our instant pricing tool.
 We produce most standard orders within just 2-4 business days of when you place your order.

 If you’ve got any further questions about our design guidelines or file setup, check out our blog with dozens of educational resources to help you produce the best laser cut parts possible.